PyWavelets/pywt/doc/source/regression/dwt-idwt.rst

 :ref:`extension modes <Modes>` available:

     >>> pywt.Modes.modes
-    ['zpd', 'cpd', 'sym', 'ppd', 'sp1', 'per']
+    ['zero', 'constant', 'symmetric', 'periodic', 'smooth', 'periodization']

     >>> [int(pywt.dwt_coeff_len(len(x), w.dec_len, mode)) for mode in pywt.Modes.modes]
     [6, 6, 6, 6, 6, 4]

-As you see in the above example, the :ref:`per <Modes.per>` (periodization) mode is slightly different from the others.
+As you see in the above example, the :ref:`periodization <Modes.periodization>` (periodization) mode is slightly different from the others.
 It's aim when doing the :func:`DWT <dwt>` transform is to output coefficients arrays that are half of the length of the input data.

 Knowing that, you should never mix the periodization mode with other modes when doing :func:`DWT <dwt>` and :func:`IDWT <idwt>`.
 Otherwise, it will produce